Belgium, a country in Western Europe known for medieval towns, Renaissance architecture and as headquarters of the European Union and NATO.

-There are over 50 magnificent golf courses in the region all with in easy reach of each other and the many wonderful visitor attractions including the historic memorials of The Great War.
+There are over 50 golf courses in the region all with in easy reach of each other and the many visitor attractions including the historic memorials of The Great War.

-Belgium’s newest golf course, The National is a short drive from the city.
+Belgium’s newest golf course, The National is a short drive from the capital.
 Unfortunately we did not have time to play the course but by all accounts it is already ranked as being up there with some of Belgium’s top Championship courses.
 The National is built on a former racecourse and is part of a large project which will eventually feature a hotel, a sports complex with a residential area.

 The first of Flanders courses on the programme was Damme G&C.C. an hour and half drive from Brussels and a short distance from Bruges.
-Damme has an 18 hole Championship course, as well as “The President’s Nine” a very interesting, testing and most enjoyable nine holes.
-Then there is also what they call a compact course, a short course perfect for beginners and great for practicing the short game.
+Damme G & C.C. features an 18 hole Championship course, as well as “The President’s Nine” a very interesting, testing and most enjoyable nine holes.
+Then there is also what they call a compact course, a short course perfect for beginners and for prating the short game!

-There are many natural obstacles through out the course, from water hazards to blind doglegs.
-The first hole is a par 4 and is somewhat daunting as the tee box is right in-front of quite a large pond, the ladies tee is a little different as the tee box is a bit further on and cuts off some of the length of the hazard.
+There are numerous natural water hazards through out the main course.
+The first hole is a par 4 and is somewhat daunting as the tee box is right in-front of quite a large pond.
+The ladies tee is a little different as the tee box is a bit further on and cuts off some of the length of the hazard.

-The club is owned by two Flemish families, they bought the club in 1994 and have brought it to the high standard it is today.
-The clubhouse, including bar and restaurant is housed in the Stockman’s Farm.
+Damme G&C.C. is is owned by two Flemish families, who bought the club in 1994.
+The clubhouse, including bar and restaurant is housed in the beautiful Stockmans Farm area of the complex.

 From The Brussels EU Hotel to the four – star Marriott, in the university city of Ghent.
 The Marriott is situated in the heart of the city over looking the river and within walking distance of shops, restaurants and museums.
-This 18th century building has every modern amenity, wf-fi, meeting rooms and excellent restaurant.
-I would thoroughly recommend a night or two here whether it be business or pleasure or both.
+This 18th century building has every modern amenity, wf-fi, meeting rooms and an excellent restaurant.

-After a wonderful meal and good nights rest at the fabulous Marriott we were off early the next morning to Cleydael Golf & Country Club.
-Cleydael is located in a wooded area around the magnificent medieval Cleydael Castle in the south of Antwerp.
+Cleydael Golf & Country Club.
+Cleydael is located in a wooded area around the stunning medieval 14th century Cleydael Castle in the south of Antwerp.
 The unique parkland course was designed by Paul Rolin in the early eighties.
 The course is laid out through a forest of magnificent trees.

-One of the most spectacular holes in golf has to be the 18th at Cleydael the castle majestically stands overlooking the green, one could be forgiven for thinking you were in Disney World.
-Rolin created a course in a magical setting that is both challenging and exciting for golfers of all abilities.
+One of thee most spectacular holes in golf has to be the 18th at Cleydael, the fairytale moated castle majestically stands overlooking the green.
+One could be forgiven for thinking you were in Disney World.
+Paul Rolin created a magical course in a magical setting that is both challenging and exciting.
 What ever your handicap you can be assured of a fabulous golf experience.

 I have stayed in many amazing hotels but the Martin’s Patershof, Mechelen has to be the most unique and quirkiest of all.